vitormerola/vitormerola/README.md

 ### Hi, there!
 I'm Vitor Merola! 👋

-🔭 I’m currently working on RPA development using UiPath.
-I’m currently deeping learning the languages C# and VB.NET.
+I’m currently working on RPA development using UiPath and deeping learning the languages C# and VB.NET.

 <div align="center">
   <a href="https://github.com/vitormerola">